iolkhovsky/retinanet_keras/README.md

-# ssd_keras
+# RetinaNet Keras
-Python implementation of SSD using Keras
+Python implementation of RetinaNet using Keras